MikeLvl76/TICTACTOE/README.md

 A simple Tic-Tac-Toe game using CLI written in Java.
 The code can be improved and features can be implemented further.

-Commands to compile and launch :
+You can type commands to compile and launch :

 ```
 javac *.java
 java Main
 ```

-Or use an IDE or Code Editor to avoid typing those.
+Or use an IDE to avoid typing those.

+There are two modes :
+- Player vs Player
+- IA vs IA

+For the second players chose randomly and there is no learning from previous games.
+It will be improved soon.